League of Coloured Peoples: During the Second World War

 During the Second World War the LCP continued to highlight discrimination.
-Authorities organizing the evacuation of children from the big towns found it very difficult to find families who would take in coloured children, and the LCP lobbied against this.
+Authorities organising the evacuation of children from the big towns found it very difficult to find families who would take in coloured children, and the LCP lobbied against this.
 Moody died in 1947 at the age of 64, somewhat worn out by his efforts with the League.
 His successor as President was the surgeon Dr Robert Cole but Cole resigned in 1949 and within two years the League dissolved.
+Sometime before the LCP was dissolved, it was said to have enjoyed close contacts with the London branch of the Caribbean Labour Congress led by Billy Strachan.